So, How Am I Doing?

 And that has made all the difference.

-For now, I won’t stop calling out the president’s abuses of responsibility—but I won’t be doing it as regularly as the past.
+I won’t stop calling out the president’s abuses of honesty and responsibility—I just won’t be doing it as regularly as in the past.
+I need to keep some sense of sanity.

 Comments